Some automakers state that if the windshield is replaced, the camera must be calibrated at one of their dealerships. Is this true?

 Was this answer useful?

-What types of advanced driver-assistance systems recalibration are available?
+What are advanced driver-assistance systems (ADAS)?